10 Ways to Diversify Streams of Revenue for Nonprofits

 Now that you have a plethora of varied funding ideas at your disposal, you can wrangle your team members and get diversifying.
 And if you’re still feeling a bit stymied, we have a few tricks to get you on your way.

 • Visualize your revenue streams.
-Wondering whether you even need to diversify your funding in the first place?
+Wondering whether you even need to diversify your funding opportunities in the first place?
 Try visualizing it.
-Collect all your data in Excel, calculate what percentage of your total funding each stream makes up, and then make a pie chart.
+Collect all your data in Excel, calculate what percentage of your current funding each income stream makes up, and then make a pie chart.
 If you only have one or two slices, or any one slice is more than a quarter of your total revenue, you’ll want to take a step back and reevaluate.

 • Really do some planning.
 Overall, pursuing additional revenue streams is good for your org’s long-term sustainability and revenue.
 But it takes money, and it’s complex, and it can even lead to mission drift.
 So, work it into your budget, make sure you have the time and personnel, and make a plan to stay laser-focused on your mission.

 • Think across demographics.
 If you’re overly focused on Boomer donations, you’re not alone.
 But they’re getting older, so diversifying your donor demographics now is another way to weather trying times.
-If you’re already cultivating relationships with supporters of all ages, you’ll never have to scramble to create a groovy TikTok account with zero knowledge of TikTok.
+If you’re already building relationships with supporters of all ages, you’ll never have to scramble to create a groovy TikTok account with zero knowledge of TikTok.
 (We’re pretty sure “groovy” is making a comeback.)

 • Get creative.
 We keep talking about “diversified fundraising revenue streams” but put another way, we’re just saying to get creative with your fundraising efforts.
 Try that new idea.
 Host that out-there event.
 Put on a disguise and rub elbows with the .01% at a password-protected black-tie gala, then convince everyone there to give away half their wealth.
 You can do it!